Likarish, Daniel M.

 Systems Engineering and Application Development (SEAD) Practicum provides opportunities for students to engage in proposing, designing, building and testing various projects related to information technology.
 There are several ongoing projects designed to upgrade, improve or revamp some aspect of the Academic Research Network, generally referred to as ARNe, and services or applications that are a part of its architecture.
 Regis University is in the process of replacing their current architecture and equipment that forms the core of ARNe in order to facilitate further upgrades and new projects within various aspects of ARNe.
 This paper examines and proposes a Cisco-based routing solution utilizing Cisco ISR routing platforms for interconnecting the core WAN, providing a high-performance, scalable, and flexible solution for immediate and future needs.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 James, Ingrimar, "A Cisco-Based Proposal for Arne Core Routing Infrastructure" (2009).
-All Regis University Theses.
+Student Publications.
 50.